Our Team

 Social Media Coordinator

-Laura Rosado Philippi is a sophomore double majoring in Psychology and Anthropology with a minor in Latin American and Latino Studies at Fordham University's Rose Hill Campus.
+Laura Rosado Philippi is a junior double majoring in Psychology and Anthropology with a minor in Latin American and Latino Studies at Fordham University's Rose Hill Campus.
 On track to graduate in May 2026, she aims to obtain a Bachelor of Science degree.
 Laura's post-graduation aspirations include pursuing doctoral training in either Clinical Psychology or Developmental Psychology.

 As a born and raised Puerto Rican woman, Laura has firsthand experience of the challenges faced by her community in accessing psychological services.
 Her move to the US after high school accentuated the disparities in mental health resources.
 Laura is dedicated to combating the stigma surrounding mental health in Latinx communities.
 She aspires to work within non-profit organizations and community service projects focused on addressing these issues.